 Good On You, is an app that can be downloaded to your phone and enables you to type in the names of brands you love and find out the ethical and environmental rankings of their manufacturing.
 There is also a weekly newsletter that comes with your free subscription that offers information on the ethical status of a wide variety of consumer products.

-This is my own private journey and I will never make judgement about your decision to purchase clothing how you do.
+This is my own private journey and I will never make judgment about your decision to purchase clothing the way you do.